polywock/globalSpeed/README.md

 ## Release Notes

+### V2.5
+- Feature: Support for hidden audio elements, which means Global Speed will now work with Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.

 ### V2.4.X
 - Performance: Suspend extension if tab is not visible.
 - Performance: Switched to Mutation Observer API.
 - Performance: Improved performance for shadow documents.
    - Now the default behavior, formally was an optional feature called recursive mode.
 - Feature: Seeking hotkeys will now work on Netflix.
-- Feature: Support for Spotify, Amazon Music, NPR, and many other music and podcast streaming sites.

 ### V2.3.X
 - Feature: Full hotkey editor.